kvarak/dnd/docs/_Classes/cleric.md

 | 18th | Endless Expanse |

-### Bonus Proficiencies
+### Bonus Skills
-When you select this domain at 1st level, you gain proficiency with deserts, including its flora and fauna, and how to survivie in it.
+When you take this domain at 1st level, gain the *Survival - Desert Survival* skill and its prerequisite.

 ### Nomadic Endurance
-Also from 1st level, your god blesses you with the resilience to survive the harsh landscape of the desert.
+Your god has blessed you with the resilience to survive the harsh landscape of the desert.
 You can go for a number of days equal to your cleric level without food before suffering ill effects, and you gain advantage on saving throws against exhaustion from desert conditions.
 You can see through smoke, fog, dust, swirling sand, and other obscuration caused by gasses.

 ### Channel: Sandstorm
-At 2nd level, your god enables you to control the greatest danger in the desert.
-As an ***action***, you can use your Channel Divinity feature to unleash a raging whirlwind of tearing sand in a 60-foot line that is 20 feet wide.
+Your god enables you to control the greatest danger in the desert.
+As an ***action***, you can Channel Divinity to unleash a raging whirlwind of tearing sand in a 60 ft line that is 20 f wide.
 The area becomes heavily obscured by a cloud of dust until the start of your next turn.

 Creatures of your choosing within the area must make a Constitution saving throw against your cleric spell save DC.
 If they fail, they are blinded until the end of your next turn and take 1d6 slashing damage per two cleric levels you possess.
 If they succeed, they are not blinded and take half as much damage.

 ### Dune Walker
-At 6th level, your god blesses you with the dance of the fearsome serpents of the desert.
+Your god blesses you with the dance of the fearsome serpents of the desert.
 You can use a ***bonus action*** to teleport up to your movement speed to a location you can see, disappearing in a flash of sand and reforming from dust at the target location.
 You cannot move and use this action during the same turn.

-When you teleport using this feature, you can use your ***action*** to cause a cloudy burst of sand to appear, heavily obscuring a 10-foot radius around you until the start of your next turn.
+When you teleport using this feature, you can use your ***action*** to cause a cloudy burst of sand to appear, heavily obscuring a 10 ft radius around you until the start of your next turn.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, you gain the ability to infuse your weapon strikes with the deadliest scorpion venom and the razor-sharp sands upon the wind.
+If you have chosen the **Path of the Crusader**, you gain the ability to infuse your weapon strikes with the deadliest scorpion venom and the razor-sharp sands upon the wind.
 The extra damage you deal is poison or slashing.

 ### Shifting Sands
-From 10th level, when you cast a cleric spell of 1st level and higher that requires concentration, you can conjure a gust of wind that surrounds you for 1 minute or until your concentration on the spell is broken.
+When you cast a cleric spell of 1st level and higher that requires concentration, you can conjure a gust of wind that surrounds you for 1 minute or until your concentration on the spell is broken.

-The gust of winds creates a small vortex centered on you, out to a radius of 5 feet.
+The gust of winds creates a small vortex centered on you, out to a radius of 5 ft.
 When a hostile creature first enters the area within the vortex or starts its turn there, it must succeed on a Strength saving throw against your spell save DC or be knocked prone.

 ### Endless Expanse
-At 18th level, your god's domain grows and spreads beyond its borders.
+Your god's domain grows and spreads beyond its borders.
 You ignore difficult terrain while in desert environments, and gain resistance to fire damage.

 You can also cast *hallucinatory terrain*.
 When you do so, the area appears to be transformed into a desert, and becomes hot and dry.
 Creatures of your choosing within the area suffer exhaustion as though exposed to extreme heat.
 When you cast this spell, you can choose to also cast *conjure animals*; it does not require concentration and has a duration of 10 days.